CSawit/GitAssignment-2-Carlo/README.md

 # GitAssignment-2-Carlo

-Doing some issue and PR
+## Doing some modification

+- It's my first time doing it
+- But its fun